gabrieltrad/gabrieltrad.github.io/_pages/projects.md

 ---
 layout: page
-title: Portfolio
+title: Projects
-permalink: /portfolio/
+permalink: /Projects/
 description: A collection of my works.
-Because of NDA, I can`t show most of the works I`ve worked, so most of them were made during my graduation.
+Because of NDA, I can`t show most of the works I have worked professionally.
 nav: true
 nav_order: 3
 display_categories: [college works]